-We are now accepting applications for Shefa: Teen Internship and Apprenticeship Summer 2017!
-Spots are limited and applications will be reviewed on a rolling basis.
-Contact us at email@example.com with any questions and fill out the application below!
+We have now begun our Shefa: Teen Internship and Apprenticeship Summer 2017!
+Contact us at email@example.com with any questions about how to be involved in the future!

 Shefa: Teen Internship and Apprenticeship, Summer 2017